heidless-stillwater/heidless-blog/src/pages/about.md

 More on TA here: http://changingminds.org/explanations/behaviors/ta.htm

-Rode that horse to late noughties.
+Rode that horse until late noughties.

 Returned to IT - initially as Dev then swifly transitioned to Scrum Master with the Behavoural Training being particularly applicable.

 Mid/Late teenies began to experience the consequence of an undiagnosed life-long ailment.
 Spent a good while dealing with that.

-Recently figured out the issue and finally effectively treated.
+Finally figured out the issue and finally effectively treated.
 Been left with some mobility issues but otherwise fit & able.

 I've been updating my devops skills over the past 15 mths.